allegro/allegro.tech/_posts/2016-01-03-microservices-and-macro-mistakes.md

 Designing good architecture based on microservices is definitely not a trivial task.
 I hope that after reading this article you will omit the most obvious traps.

-When designing your code keep the whole project in mind and always remember about business contexts.
+To sum up, when designing your code keep the whole project in mind and always remember about business contexts.
 Start with larger and coherent services that cover the context.
 Only then, if necessary, you can divide the context into smaller microservices.
 Never use many business contexts in the same code.
 On the other hand, never mix the same code in many contexts if